jasmine8711/wordpress-child-theme/readme.md

 Because this is a simple page website, I think it is simple to just have a navigation icon on the right corner.

 1. logo animation in After effect.
+I first using After Effect to create the logo animation video, then I upload the video to a  CDN.
+On the website, it is a full screen video background.

 1. Page on scroll animation
 I use jQuery and animate.css to give main element on scroll animation.